CALL US! 973 993 1900

 Common Challenges in VAWA Petitions and How We Overcome Them

-• Lack of Documentation: The more comprehensive and well-documented your case is, the easier it becomes for immigration authorities to see the validity of your claims.
+• Limited or Incomplete Documentation: The more comprehensive and well-documented your case is, the easier it becomes for immigration authorities to see the validity of your claims.
 We will help you identify and gather alternative forms of evidence to support your VAWA application.

 Our priority is to make this journey as seamless and stress-free as possible for you.